Nolan Arenado Player Props: Cardinals vs. Mariners

 Mariners Pitching Rankings

-- The Mariners give up the third-fewest home runs in baseball (13 total, 0.7 per game).
+- Mariners pitchers combine to allow 13 home runs (0.7 per game), the second-fewest in baseball.

-- Kirby makes the start for the Mariners, his fourth of the season.
-He is 1-1 with a 3.78 ERA and 12 strikeouts in 16 2/3 innings pitched.
+- Castillo gets the start for the Mariners, his fifth of the season.
+He is 2-0 with a .73 ERA and 26 strikeouts in 24 2/3 innings pitched.

-- The right-hander's most recent time out came on Sunday against the Colorado Rockies, when he tossed 6 1/3 innings, surrendering two earned runs while giving up six hits.
+- In his most recent appearance on Sunday against the Colorado Rockies, the right-hander threw seven scoreless innings while surrendering two hits.

-- In three games this season, the 25-year-old has an ERA of 3.78, with 6.5 strikeouts per nine innings.
-Opponents are batting .299 against him.

 © 2023 Data Skrive.
 All rights reserved.